jomi087/FixOra/Front-End/README.md

 9. Implemented Google Sign-In using OAuth 2.0 Authorization Code Flow with PKCE via @react-oauth/google.
     - Handled secure auth code generation and redirection flow.
     - Sent code to backend for token exchange.
+10. handleing api+state effiicently with the help of redux-Thunk
+11. Shimmer UI, for better U.X

-10. optimization
+* optimization
     - used debouncing on search field
     - pagination
-11. Shimmer UI, for better U.X

-# future
-1. add login with mobile No option
-2.
+    - used more re-usable component manuly and also with the help of shadCN library